wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 - 🚧 [`exception-handling`](https://github.com/WebAssembly/exception-handling)
 - 🚧 [`gc` (Garbage Collection)](https://github.com/WebAssembly/gc)

-Supporting those 3 missing Wasm proposals and thus making Wasmi WebAssembly 3.0 compatible will be a high priority once the next-gen execution engine, described above, has been implemented.
+Supporting these three missing Wasm proposals and thus making Wasmi WebAssembly 3.0 compatible will be a high priority once the next-gen execution engine, described above, has been implemented.

 ## Try It Out!